rotki/rotki/docs/websockets.rst

 Query new history events
 =========================

-In addition to history from evm transactions we need to query events from exchanges that support this kind of events.
-The backend will emit a ws message as the following when a query start for such exchange.
+In addition to history from evm transactions we need to query events from exchanges, eth staking events etc. The backend will emit a ws message as the following when such a query starts.

 ::